How to Write a Narrative Essay Step by Step

 “Nothing Ever Happens on 90th Street” by Roni Schotter is a narrative story about a girl who is writing a narrative for class.
 She is not sure how to write the narrative as she sits on the stoop of her New York home.
 It begins with her thinking that nothing ever happens on her street when one of many of the neighbors approaches her.
 The neighbor asks her what she is doing and when she says she is trying to write a narrative, the neighbor gives her some advice as to how to start the narrative essay for the introduction.
 For example, one character says to add details about characters and setting and discusses the importance of them to the story as a whole.
 This suggestion is followed up with a detailed description of the setting and what is happening on 90th street: dogs being walked, a movie star’s detailed description, stores up and down the street, a cat, etc. The character states what is needed in the essay introduction and the author carefully inserts an example of what that looks like.
 Suggestion by character: details, follow-up example by author: detailed description of street and characters.
 Students write down what is needed for the introduction in the essay.

-One of the questions students have is how to write a narrative essay about yourself? and how to write a narrative essay about someone else? or basically overall, who to write a narrative essay about?
-Because we will be sharing these in class I let them know that if it’s a story about themselves to simply change their name, and if it is a story about someone else, to write from the point-of-view of the character.
+One of the questions students have is who to write a narrative essay about?
 I have students take a look at the different types of story plots such as: the underdog, the chase, justice, coming-of-age, boy meets girl, and the quest.
 Once they have brainstormed and looked over the plot structure for each of these stories, they are then be able to choose what their story will be about.
 They should have a general idea of what the beginning, middle, and end of the story will be prior to beginning their writing.
 You can even have them fill out a plot structure diagram like the one above to plan their story writing.
 Once they have their outline filled out, and their story.
 Students will then share their story with their classmates who can provide feedback or suggestions.

 Once students have their topic they will engage readers in the story with the help of a hook.
 To create a powerful hook, you can use a question, fact, quote, or an intriguing statement that will make readers want to read further.
 One way I tell students how to write a narrative essay with dialogue can be in the introduction as a hook.
 Example: “I’m not quite sure whether it is a real memory or just some false belief that grew stronger and more convincing in me over time, but I remember my sister once trying to kill me…” Set the scene and give readers an idea of what is happening.
 However, it shouldn’t tell the entire story yet, just give a glimpse into it; don’t give it all away, and keep your readers intrigued.
 After this they should describe the setting and characters’ personality and physical description in detail.